5 reasons single, debt-free clients need life insurance

 5. They make too much to qualify for a Roth IRA, but still want to save more money for retirement.

 If your clients make too much income to qualify for a Roth IRA, and have already maxed out their other retirement plans, they may want to consider permanent (cash value) life insurance.
-They can pay premiums and their money has the potential to grow tax-deferred, much like a retirement plan.
-But with a cash value life insurance policy, they aren’t limited by contribution or income limitations.
+They can pay premiums and their money has the potential to grow tax-deferred and with a cash value life insurance policy, they aren’t limited by contribution or income limitations.
 And, if the policy is set up correctly, they can take loans from the policy income-tax-free.

 Loans and partial withdrawals will decrease the death benefit and cash value of a life insurance policy and may be subject to policy limitations and income tax.
 In addition, loans and partial withdrawals may cause certain policy benefits or riders to become unavailable and may increase the chance a policy may lapse.
 If the policy lapses, is surrendered, or becomes an MEC, the loan balance at such time would generally be viewed as distributed and taxable under the general rules for distribution of policy cash values.